TitanRobotics/2022-FRC-Web/README.md

-2022-FRC-Web
+2022 Titan Robotics Website
 ============

-Website for Titan Robotics Team 2022
+This will be the website for Titan Robotics Team 2022.
+Since this repo is registered under the Titan Robotics individual account, it will be accessible forever.
+Please use this for all website upgrades.